ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Note: Never publish personal phone numbers.
 Always use a NorthPointe phone number and extension.

 #### Times
 Use numerals and am or pm without a space.
-Don’t use minutes for on-the hour times. *7am 10:30pm* Use a hyphen between times to indicate a time period.
+Don’t use minutes for on-the hour times. _7am, 10:30pm_ Use a hyphen between times to indicate a time period.
-7am-10:30pm
+_7am-10:30pm_
-7-10am
+_7-10am_

 #### Web Addresses
 Always lowercase, and italicize.
 Never use www.
 When the URL doesn’t fit on one line, break it into two or more lines without adding a hyphen or other punctuation mark.
 If the URL is the last word in a paragraph, do not add punctuation to the end of the sentence.
-*northpointe.org*
+_northpointe.org_

 ### Biblical Style